August 1, 2024– July 31, 2025

 Direct clinical services provided at CPS include intake assessments, individual and couples therapy, group counseling, psychological assessment, and crisis intervention.
 Interdisciplinary consultation and outreach/prevention programs are presented to augment the personal growth and development of students and staff.
 CPS is accredited by the International Association of Counseling Services (IACS), and the doctoral internship training program is fully accredited by the American Psychological Association (APA).

-The permanent CPS staff members include 12 Licensed Psychologists, 3 Licensed Clinical Professional Counselors, typically 4 Doctoral Interns and several temporary staff.
-The Medical Service psychiatrist and psychiatric nurse practitioner are available for consultation and regularly attend our clinical team meetings.
+The permanent CPS staff members include 11 Licensed Psychologists, 6 Licensed Clinical Professional Counselors, 2 Licensed Social Workers, typically 4 Doctoral Interns and several temporary staff.
+The Student Health psychiatrist and psychiatric nurse practitioner are available for consultation and regularly attend our clinical team meetings.
 We also have 2 to 5 pre- and postmasters interns each year and 2 front office managers to complete our staff.

 Mountain View over campus